-Students may select an optional 12-credit concentration within the HADM Elective requirement.
+Students may select an optional 12-credit minimum concentration, usually within the HADM Elective requirement.
 Courses that fulfill concentrations are defined by the academic areas within the school.
-To declare a concentration and have it appear on your final transcript, all courses must be taken for a letter grade (unless offered as SX/UX only), and a 3.0 minimum cumulative GPA in the concentration courses must be attained.
+To declare a concentration and have it appear on your final transcript, all courses must be approved by the faculty advisor for that concentration, taken for a letter grade (unless offered as SX/UX only), and a 3.0 minimum cumulative GPA in the concentration courses must be attained.